 FSSM and SNE Rotation Breakdown:

 - Administration — varies

 - School Nutrition Education — 2 weeks

-The following schedules are examples of possible rotation orders.
+The following schedules are examples of possible schedules.
+The samples below apply to all USU DI interns, regardless of their training location (inside Utah, Utah-hybrid, or outside of Utah).
 Schedules do not need to be arranged until after the match, but this gives an idea of the flexibility interns have in the USU DI.
 You can start your internship as early as the week immediately following Orientation in June, or wait to start later in the summer, in the fall, or in January.

 Summer (June-July): start any time after Orientation in June or July.